cruncher/sparky/README.md

 To bind a node call <code>Sparky</code> with a node or id, a scope object and/or a function.

-<code>node   </code>node | document fragment | string
+<code>node   </code>node | document fragment | selector

 Required parameter.
-If it is a DOM node, Sparky parses it for tags.
-If it is a string Sparky looks for a DOM node with that id, and if that DOM node is a <code>&lt;template&gt;</code> Sparky extracts the template contents and parses those.
+If it is a DOM node or document fragment, Sparky parses it for tags.
+If it is a selector string Sparky selects a node (only `#id` selectors currently supported) and parses that for tags.

 <code>scope  </code>object | string | undefined